cisagov/decider/docs/user_guide_3_0_0/user-guide.md

 1. **Base Technique Card** - Notice that this answer card has the same ID as the question page we're on.
 This is because the 'Base' Technique still applies even if we did not find behavior specific to any of the SubTechniques

 ### Question Tree > Technique Success Page

+This Technique page is reachable through either the Question Tree, Full Search, Mini Search, or CTI Shopping Cart.
+It provides information about the Technique.

 ![Screenshot of Technique Success Page.
 Read the Usage section just below this for a long description](imgs/app/success-page-malicious-link.png)\